framptonjs/dom/README.md

 Almost every node constructing function takes two arguments: an array of attributes and an array of children.
 We'll just worry about the array of children for now.

 I say most node constructors take two arguments.
-Dom elements that allow children don't accept a second argument (img, input...).
+Dom elements that don't allow children don't accept a second argument (img, br, input...).

 ### scene